huansu/Location-and-Path-Planning-of-Dorsal-Acupoints-for-a-Robotic-Massage-System/README.md

 # *An Image-Guided System for Dorsal Acupoint Massage in Rehabilitation Care*

-> **Brief:** This repository contains code for dorsal acupoint localization and path planning for a robotic massage system.
+> **Brief:** This repository contains code for An Image-Guided System for Dorsal Acupoint Massage in Rehabilitation Care.
 ![pic](pic/pipeline.svg)
 ---